quiverjs/quiverjs/README.md

   - _Why not TypeScript / ClojureScript / PureScript / Elm / other transpile-to-JS languages?_

   Same reason as above.
 Additionally, I like static type system but I want the power of full fledged type systems like Haskell, which not many language provide.
 But writing Quiver in JS also enables choice.
-Users of Quiver can choose to write their application in JS, or any of their favorite language that transpiled to JS.
+Users of Quiver can choose to write their application either in JS, or any of their favorite language that transpiled to JS.

   - _I am not convinced.
 JavaScript is the worst language ever._

   I am sorry to hear that.
 But perhaps do you think so because you still know it as the EcmaScript 3 language specified in 1999?
 Do check out the ES2016+ standard out there.
 JavaScript has evolved a long way since then.

-  Note that this is also the biggest challenge for Quiver.js to gain adoption.
+  You may see how this is a big challenge for Quiver.js to gain adoption.
 The target audience tend to be either hard core Haskell/Scala functional programmer or imperative JavaScript programmer.
 The intersection between these two sets is virtually non-existent.

 ## Contribution